mainmatter/playbook/process/README.md

 # Process

-We maintain a lean process that supports the team rather than stand in its way.
-It ensures the right tasks are being worked on at the right time and provides a reasonable level of short term predictability.
+An effective process supports the team rather than stand in its way.
+It does not introduce a set of formalities only for the sake of it and favors enablement and communication over top-down management.
+A good process also ensures the right tasks are being worked on at the right time (and in a proper way) and provides a reasonable level of short term predictability.
 At the same time it remains flexible enough to adapt to unexpected events.

-Our process does not depend on specific tools and works for projects and teams in all environments.
+The simplabs process has a few key characteristics and goals:

-The main goal of our process is to make sure all project stakeholders get heard and no single party dictates what will be worked on when.
-Only when all involved parties work together in a collaborative fashion, can a project be successful.
+- It ensures all project stakeholders get heard and no single party dictates a project's priorities.
+- It is designed to deliver high-quality results in a structured, traceable manner.
+- It fosters open and reproducible communication and sharing of know-how among the project team which is particularly important for remote teams.
+- It puts a focus on planning and preparing all work before it is started to make execution as smooth as possible.
+- It does not rely on any particular tools and works for projects and teams regardless of the available infrastructure.

 ## Iterations

-We work in iterations that are either 1 or 2 weeks long (depending on the client and project at hand, either iteration length might be more suited; we choose one when beginning a project and will adapt later on if necessary).
-Iterations are a team effort and we plan and execute them collaboratively.
+Our process is based on _"iterations"_ in which a clearly defined set of tasks is being worked on and ideally completed during the iteration.
+Iterations are similar to what's often referred to as sprint but we refrain from that terminology for its negative connotations - after all, the goal is not to rush work out but to build a project incrementally and iteratively.
+The concrete tasks for an iteration are identified, defined and prepared before the iteration starts collaboratively with all project stakeholders.
+We do not recommend maintaining a backlog with tasks for all of the work that needs to happen for a particular project as that backlog is very likely to change constantly anyway and most teams end up with a large number of tasks that will never be tackled and will eventually be outdated and closed untouched.
+Instead, only the tasks that are relevant at the time the iteration starts should be defined, prepared and then planned.

+The main purpose of iterations is to set expectations on all sides and provide short-term predictability and plannability for the stakeholders that need it.
+Iterations should be short enough to still remain predictable and long enough to provide enough time to finish meaningful work.
+The concrete iteration length for a project must be defined when kicking off the project and can be adopted afterwards.
+Iterations are a team effort and should be planned and executed collaboratively with team members supporting each other to complete the work that was planned.

 ### Roles

-Our project teams are generally flat teams without hierarchies and without dedicated project managers.
+Our process works with flat project teams without dedicated project managers.
 For any given iteration, one of the team members (a designer or engineer) will take on the role of _"Iteration Lead"_ who is responsible for planning the iteration and ensuring smooth execution.
 This is a rotating role so that every member of the team will assume it every once in a while (unless they opt out).

+Making the iteration lead a rotating role ensures that all team members hear the perspectives of all project stakeholders and do not get stuck in only seeing their own part of the big picture.
+It also gives everyone on the project team the notion of ownership, responsibility and empowerment and raises them above the feeling of being mere executors of someone else's commands.

 The main responsibility of the iteration lead is to consult with the product experts (and all other relevant project stakeholders like marketing etc.) and